Referral System in Rails applications

 The refer_referral_codes keeps track of the codes that the referrer has.
 Even though it's common for a user to have a single referral code, sometimes we need to have many to track the origin of the referral.
 For example, the user might want to see which channel performs better for a referral campaign.

-The refer_visits table holds information about the visits that had a code query parameter.
+The refer_visits table holds information about the visits that had the ref query parameter.
 They can be useful to analyze why a specific code was successful or not.

 The command also adds a has_referrals call to the User model, which is the same as including the Refer::Model concern, which adds the following associations to the model where it's included: